RAKWireless/LinkitSmart-Alexa-Quick-Start/README.md

 **Alexa depends some libs and utils, you need change them**

-1. If your linkitsdk has these files, you need delete these files and replace them with opwrt-topdir
+1. If your linkitsmartSDK has these files, you need delete these files and replace them with opwrt-topdir/associative-dir

 Delete:

 	package/libs/alsa-lib

 	feeds/packages/libs/libao